 What is Treasury's goal for federal debt management?
 View details

 Treasury's overarching debt management goal is to ensure the federal government's financing needs are met at the lowest cost to taxpayers over time.
 To achieve this goal, Treasury issues a variety of marketable Treasury securities in sufficient amounts to ensure the liquidity of each and maintains a regular and predictable auction schedule.
 This schedule provides investors with greater certainty and better information with which to plan their investments.
-Treasury does not seek to "time the market" because Treasury officials believe that doing so will disrupt markets and thereby raise the government's cost of borrowing over time.

 How does the federal government borrow?
 View details

 The federal government borrows by issuing securities.
 Most of the securities that are issued to the public are marketable, meaning that once the government issues them they can be resold by whoever owns them.
 Marketable debt consists of bills, notes, bonds, and Treasury Inflation-Protected Securities (TIPS).
 These are offered in a wide range of maturities to appeal to the broadest range of investors.
 In 2013, Treasury announced that it expects to begin issuing a new type of security, Treasury floating rate notesIn 2013, Treasury announced that it would begin issuing Treasury floating rate notes with a 2-year term in early 2014.
 Treasury floating rate notes are securities that pay a variable rate of interest every 3 months until they mature, which is when they pay their par value.
 Like traditional Treasury notes, Treasury floating rate notes mature in more than 1 year, but not more than 10 years from their issue date., with a 2-year term in early 2014.
 A small portion of securities are nonmarketable, meaning they are registered to the owner and cannot be sold in the financial market.
 U.S. Savings Bonds are an example.